gtokusum/HK-Hotel-Effectiveness/README.md

 ![Alt text](/img/auto_py_to_exe.PNG)

-Convert the script to executable and the exe file should move to "C:\User\YOUR NAME\output"
+Convert the script to executable and the exe file should move to "C:\User\YOUR LAPTOP USERNAME\output"